“I… I need to think about it.”

 “How did you know I can do that?”

-“Simple: If you can ride like that you must be at least Lv.
-10. Yet your public status was you were Level 1.”
+“Simple: If you can ride on your Plumel like that you must be at least level ten.
+Yet your public status was you were level 1.
+You’re not the only one that can get information.”

 I set my title to Apprentice of the Divine Tree and my public level to 15.
 As for skills, set my public skills to Danger Sense Lv.
 10, Familiar Contract Lv.
 8 and Riding Lv.
 6.

-“Those skill levels are of the charts!
+“Those skill levels are off the charts!
 But then considering those are the only skills you apparently have, it’s OK.
-You’ll be regarded as a minor rarity, a person with inherent Skills, given you’re a mixed Chitwer Ailurantrope, that’s nothing to be surprised about.
+You’ll be regarded as a minor rarity, a person with inherent skills, given you’re a mixed Chitwer Ailurantrope, that’s nothing to be surprised about.
 But that’s it for now.
-We should get you and your Kuikagel settled in here first.
+We should get you and your Plumel settled in here first.
 I hear you named him Alfred?”

 “It has a certain ring to it.
-You can use the entrance area for Alfred.
+You can use the entrance area of the free for Alfred.
 Do you want a red scarf for him?”

 “What visitors?
 It’s been years and you’ve been the first to come here since quite a while!
-OK, there that boy that regularly comes for tutoring.
-But he certainly won’t mind.
-In fact, that Kuikagel of yours is so rare you can expect everyone to expect it to be treated way better.”
+OK, there that boy that regularly comes here for tutoring, he doesn’t count.
+And he certainly won’t mind.
+In fact, that Plumel of yours is so rare you can expect everyone to expect it to be treated way better.
+Anyway, since you’re my apprentice now, at least in name, people are less likely to attack you for your Plumel.”